Royalties: What they are, how payments work in business

 Intellectual property royalties

 Licensees pay intellectual property royalties for the right to use or sell protected assets like patents, trademarks, and copyrighted works.
-They’re commonly seen in tech and manufacturing, while copyright royalties are particularly common in the publishing, music, and film industries.
+They’re commonly seen in tech and manufacturing, while copyright royalties are particularly common in the publishing, music, and film industries, with specific tax rules often applying.
+For example, Canadian tax law requires withholding tax on payments to non-residents for the use of a motion picture film or videotape for television.

 Examples include a tech company licensing patented software or an author licensing their work to a publisher and earning royalties in return.